 ISSUE #5: SHOULD YOU LIST YOUR PRICES ON YOUR WEBSITE?

-Recently, inside my group, Business Academy for Coaches, one of the women in there raised the question: what about posting your prices on your website?
+Recently, inside my business accelerator program, Business Academy for Coaches, one of the women in there raised the question: what about posting your prices on your website?
 Should you post them, or should you keep them hidden, and only discuss your actual prices on a phone call.

 So we discussed in detail the two different schools of thought on this.